Boost Your Confidence And Become Happier

 General confidence boosters include words of encouragement, seeing how far we’ve come, listening to some upbeat music, going out for a run, and dealing with failure in a positive way.

-Give each of those and any other interesting confidence boosting tip you come across a try.
+Give each of those and any other interesting confidence-boosting tips you come across a try.
 Then sit back and notice how much confidence impacts overall happiness.

 If you respond well to compliments and words of encouragement, call a friend or anyone else in your life who makes a great cheerleader.